Funeral homes adjust as more Americans choose cremations over burials - NewsBreak

 Funeral homes adjust as more Americans choose cremations over burials

-“There has been an increase in people becoming aware of their options,” David Bell, of Glenn Funeral Home in Owensboro, said.
+“There has been an increase in people becoming aware of their options,” said David Bell, of Glenn Funeral Home in Owensboro.

-The report also projected that cremations will jump to 69.5 percent by 2030 and 78.4 percent by 2040, compared with an expected 24.8 percent and 16 percent choosing traditional burials by the same years, respectively.
+The report also projected that cremations will jump to 69.5% by 2030 and 78.4% by 2040, compared with an expected 24.8% and 16% choosing traditional burials by the same years, respectively.70-year-old arrested after refusing to leave daughter’s side at Florida hospital

 Funeral directors at both Haley-McGinnis Funeral Home and Glenn Funeral Home in Owensboro, Kentucky, said they’re seeing more people choosing cremation.

-“My colleagues and friends out west, they’re seeing 70-80 percent cremation, and that will trickle and come to us at some point,” said Nathan Morris of Haley-McGinnis.
+“My colleagues and friends out west, they’re seeing 70-80% cremation, and that will trickle and come to us at some point,” said Nathan Morris of Haley-McGinnis.

-“Across all locations, we are just under 50 percent of families choosing cremation,” he added, referring to sites owned by Morris Family Homes, including Haley-McGinnis.
+“Across all locations, we are just under 50% of families choosing cremation,” he added, referring to sites owned by Morris Family Homes, including Haley-McGinnis.

 Morris said some people are choosing cremations to allow out-of-town family and friends more time to pay their respects in person.

-According to the Cremation Association, Nevada tops the list of states with the highest percentage of cremations at 80.7 percent as of 2019, with Oregon, Washington, Maine, and New Hampshire rounding out the top five.
-Mississippi (27.9 percent) has the lowest percentage, following by Alabama, Kentucky, Louisiana, and Utah.
+According to the Cremation Association, Nevada tops the list of states with the highest percentage of cremations at 80.7% as of 2019, with Oregon, Washington, Maine and New Hampshire rounding out the top five.
+Mississippi (27.9%) has the lowest percentage, following by Alabama, Kentucky, Louisiana and Utah.

 No matter what people choose, Bell said, it’s important for funeral homes to adapt to the changes and help smooth the path for loved ones to remember those who have passed.